Anthony Russell-Roberts

-Anthony de Villeneuve Russell-Roberts CBE, (born 25 March 1944) is a British businessman and opera manager.
+Anthony de Villeneuve Russell-Roberts CBE (25 March 1944 – 14 January 2024) was a British businessman and opera manager.

 Early life and education

-Russell-Roberts is the son of Francis Douglas Russell-Roberts and the pianist Edith Margaret Gertrudis Russell-Roberts, née Ashton.
+Russell-Roberts was the son of Francis Douglas Russell-Roberts and the pianist Edith Margaret Gertrudis Russell-Roberts, née Ashton.
 He is the nephew of the dancer and choreographer Sir Frederick Ashton and residual legatee of Ashton's will.

 Russell-Roberts was educated at Eton College and, after Voluntary Service Overseas in British Honduras, now Belize, (1961–62), at New College, Oxford, where he read Philosophy, Politics, and Economics (BA, MA).

 After graduation, having decided that he was unlikely to succeed in his preferred career as a professional painter, Russell-Roberts became a general management trainee at the brewers Watney Mann (1965–68).
 In 1968 he joined the property agents Lane Fox and Partners, becoming a partner in 1971.

 In 1976, his career took a change of direction when he became a stage manager for Glyndebourne Festival Opera, and then in 1977 for Kent Opera.
 From 1977 until 1980, he was assistant to the general director of the Royal Opera House, and from 1981 until 1983 he was artistic administrator of Opéra National de Paris.
 In 1983, he returned to the Royal Opera House as administrative director of the Royal Ballet until his retirement in March 2009.

-In the New Year Honours List 2004, Russell-Roberts was appointed Commander of the Most Excellent Order of the British Empire "for services to dance".
+In the 2004 New Year Honours, Russell-Roberts was appointed Commander of the Most Excellent Order of the British Empire "for services to dance".

 Personal life

 Russell-Roberts was married to the late Jane Holkenfeldt.
-And has a stepson, Ingo Ferruzzi, and two daughters, Tabitha and Juliet from his former marriage to Anne Dunhill.
+He had a stepson, Ingo Ferruzzi, and two daughters, Tabitha and Juliet from his previous marriage to Anne Dunhill.

-He was a member of the Garrick Club.
+Russell-Roberts was a member of the Garrick Club.
 From 2000 to 2008, he was a non-executive director of pharmaceutical company, Amarin Corporation.

+Russell-Roberts died of cancer on 14 January 2024, at the age of 79.